matutosi/clidatajp/cran-comments.md

 ## R CMD check results

-There were 0 ERRORs, 0 WARNINGs, and 1 NOTEs.
+There were 0 ERRORs, 0 WARNINGs, and 2 NOTEs.

 * checking for detritus in the temp directory ...
 NOTE
   Found the following files/directories:
     'lastMiKTeXException'

   check_rhub() on Windows Server shows this note.

+* checking HTML version of manual ...
+NOTE
+  Skipping checking HTML validation: no command 'tidy' found

+  check_rhub() on Fedora Linux shows this note.

 ## Downstream dependencies